SS United States: Decline (1957–1969)

 Despite the new itinerary, United States was the most expensive liner to operate and was losing passengers to newer ships such as SS France.
 By 1963, anxiety about United States future reached crew members and corporate leaders, many of whom unsure how long the ship would be left in service.
 Two years later, another strike forced the cancellation of all summer voyages, losing the ship 9,000 passengers and the company $3 million.

-In 1968, the Atlantic liner routes were declining, with only United States, France, and Queen Elizabeth conducting sailings.
+In 1968, the Atlantic liner routes were declining, with only United States, France, and conducting sailings.
 To distinguish herself from the competition, United States began offering much-longer voyages to distant ports in Europe, Africa, and South America.
 She again became the most-popular ship in the Atlantic.
 In 1968, USL was bought by Walter Kidd & Co, who believed the age of ocean liners had passed.
 Exacerbating matters, US government subsidies for the ship were curtailed because there were insufficient passenger numbers to justify the cost.

 Throughout her service, United States regularly brought in between $16 million and $20 million but her expenses grew from an initial $18 million to $26 million.
 In one of her first years of operation, the ship made USL a profit of $3 million; in 1960, she began running at a $2 million loss, and by the 1968 fiscal year, she cost the company $4 million despite stable revenue.

 Due to strike-related costs, increasing union dues, decreasing government subsidies, a rise in alleged corporate mismanagement, and general passenger disinterest, United States was due for retirement.
-On 25 October 1969, United States returned from her 400th voyage and was ordered to start a scheduled yearly overhaul in Newport News early.
+On October 25, 1969, United States returned from her 400th voyage and was ordered to start a scheduled yearly overhaul in Newport News early.
 This move canceled a planned 21-day cruise, although bookings for future voyages were still being made.